sfc-gh-sweingartner/CortexChartsV5/README.md

    - Copy your default public token or create a new one
    - Keep this token handy for the configuration

-2. **Verify Your App Setup**:
+2. **Get Your App's Auto-generated Name**:
+   - In Snowsight, open a worksheet using the db and schema CortexChartsV3
    - Run `SHOW STREAMLITS;` in Snowflake
-   - Verify you see your app named 'CortexChartsV3'
+   - Find your app with title 'CortexChartsV3'
-   - Confirm it's in the CortexChartsV3 database and schema
+   - Copy its "name" value (this is an auto-generated ID like 'FFLFTTR_22W04CI0')

 3. **Configure the Script**:
    - Open `connectMapBox.sql` in your editor
-   - The only required change is to update your Mapbox API key
+   - Update your Mapbox API key in the MAPBOX_API_KEY variable
-   - All other variables are pre-configured for the standard installation
+   - Update the APP_NAME variable with your app's auto-generated name from step 2

 4. **Execute the Script**:
    - Connect to Snowflake as ACCOUNTADMIN